 At a steady state value of 9

-The Bode plot shows the linearized reactor at three operating points corresponding to the trigger signals defined in the
+The Bode plot shows the linearized reactor at three operating points corresponding to the trigger signals generated by the Linearization trigger signal block.

 At 5 sec, the linearization is for a low residual concentration.